rosskevin/nodengine/README.md

 ## Usage

 Just run `nodengine` to change to current package.json version.
 Just it!
+It will use the highest version that satisfies the range.

 For automatic switching, add this snippet into `.extra`: